 Decide on the "Chocolate" you are using.
 I use 11 oz. of Ghirardelli chips, one four oz bar of Ghirardelli white baking chocolate, and 10 oz. of white almond bark.

-Spray a smaller crock pot with a good coat of PAM.
+Spray a full size crock pot with a good coat of PAM.